eislerMeinName/complexPendulum/README.md

 - SWING_UP: Only the swing-up.
 - STEP: Without swing-up.

-### SetupType
-SetupType is an enum showing which reward function is used for the evaluation setup
-- LQR: Uses liner quadratic reward function.
-- EXP: Uses exponential reward function.
-- LIN: Uses linear reward function.

 ### EvalSetup
-Describes one evaluation setup: reward function (setupType), name; Q, R, k if needed
+Describes one evaluation setup: reward function (setupType), name; Q, R, k if needed.

+## Learn Script
+Learn an agent with a classic RL algorithm and a wide range of possible environment parameters.

-## Learning Script
+## Log Script
+Load a learned agent and visualize/ log a step response.

 ## Evaluation Script
+Evaluate a learned agent using the evaluator class on a wide range of reward functions and classic control theory evaluation criteria.

 > ## Citation
 > Nothing to cite, yet...